Highlighting Beneficial Adjuvant/Neoadjuvant Strategies for Kidney Cancer

 The addition of immunotherapy before surgery and combinations with a pembrolizumab (Keytruda) backbone may enhance treatment for patients with kidney cancer in the adjuvant and neoadjuvant settings, according to David A. Braun, MD, PhD.

-Braun, assistant professor at Yale School of Medicine and principal investigator in the Center of Molecular and Cellular Oncology within the Yale Cancer Center, discussed the current state of adjuvant and neoadjuvant therapies in treating patients with kidney cancer, as well as research initiatives and clinical trials that may facilitate advancements in these settings.
+Braun, assistant professor at Yale School of Medicine and principal investigator in the Center of Molecular and Cellular Oncology within the Yale Cancer Center, discussed the current state of adjuvant and neoadjuvant therapies in treating patients with kidney cancer as well as research initiatives and clinical trials that may facilitate advancements in these settings.
 CancerNetwork® spoke with Braun following a presentation he gave at the 2025 Kidney Cancer Research Summit.

 He began by contextualizing the current landscape of adjuvant therapy for this patient population.
-Braun explained that the introduction of pembrolizumab (Keytruda) in the adjuvant setting was a “game-changer,” but expressed that more could be done for this patient group.
+Braun explained that the introduction of pembrolizumab (Keytruda) in the adjuvant setting was a “game changer” but expressed that more could be done for this patient group.

 To that end, Braun highlighted an emerging strategy where immunotherapy is administered before and after surgery, citing success in other diseases such as melanoma.
-Furthermore, Braun suggested that pembrolizumab could be added to combination therapies to bolster its efficacy, citing ongoing trials such as the phase 2 INTerpath-004 trial (NCT06307431) evaluating pembrolizumab with a vaccine-based approach and the phase 3 STRIKE trial (NCT06661720) evaluating the agent with tivozanib (Fotivda) as studies that will explore this area of interest.1,2
+Furthermore, Braun suggested that pembrolizumab could be added to combination therapies to bolster their efficacy, citing ongoing trials such as the phase 2 INTerpath-004 trial (NCT06307431) evaluating pembrolizumab with a vaccine-based approach and the phase 3 STRIKE trial (NCT06661720) evaluating the agent with tivozanib (Fotivda) as studies that will explore this area of interest.1,2

 The second is building on the success of pembrolizumab.
 What else can we add to it that might make it more efficacious?
-What might further augment immunity through something like a vaccine-based approach, and that’s the INTerpath-004 study that we’re helping to lead that builds on checkpoint inhibition and adds that steering wheel of a vaccine.
-Also, other approaches like [the STRIKE trial], the Alliance trial led by Bradley A. McGregor, MD, that asks, “Can you eliminate angiogenic clones with the addition of tivozanib in a short term but intensified period?”
+What might further augment immunity through something like a vaccine-based approach?
+And that’s the INTerpath-004 study that we’re helping to lead that builds on checkpoint inhibition and adds that steering wheel of a vaccine.
+Also other approaches like [the STRIKE trial], the Alliance trial led by Bradley A. McGregor, MD, which asks, “Can you eliminate angiogenic clones with the addition of tivozanib in a short-term but intensified period?”
 Those are the studies that are really going to build up.
-Of course, the addition of belzutifan [Welireg] is something that represents new mechanisms of action, and [I am] excited to see all of those results in the coming years.
+Of course, the addition of belzutifan [Welireg] is something that represents new mechanisms of action, and [I am] excited to see all those results in the coming years.

 References